+Vara Morley

-Vara Morley Teaching Assistant Florence Brasser Elementary School at Hillside, she was ready for a new opportunity.
+Teaching Assistant Florence Brasser Elementary School

 Vara Morley is passionate about helping students learn and grow, which is how she found her place at Florence Brasser Elementary School.
 With a background in social work, Morley's journey to becoming a teaching assistant was unexpected.